-of land described as land west of Botley Road) Terence O Rourke (on behalf of Miller Homes) Promotes land to the east and west of Downend Road, Portchester, for residential development and supports the inclusion of land east of Downend Road as an allocation in the draft Local Plan 2017 (HA4).
-Land to the north of HA4 is also promoted and HA4 should be extended as such.
+- f ll of land described as land west of Botley Road) Terence O Promotes land to the east and west of Downend Road, Portchester, for residential Noted.
+The sites promoted are Rourke (on development and supports the inclusion of land east of Downend Road as an allocation assessed through the Strategic behalf of Miller in the draft Local Plan 2017 (HA4).
+Land to the north of HA4 is also promoted and HA4 Housing and Employment Land Homes) should be extended as such.
+Availability Assessment.
 Generally, agree with the principles for growth set out in the consultation document, however policies should be flexible.
 Supports LPA's overall spatial strategy approach.
 Larger sites have the capacity and likely critical mass to deliver a broad mix of housing types and styles and deliver the associated infrastructure requirements that smaller sites can't.
 Continuing to focus on strategic-scale locations alongside smaller brownfield opportunities will support delivery of the plan's aims and objectives.
 Supportive of the LPA's proposal to continue to identify and allocate brownfield sites for housing delivery.
+Varsity Town Promotes land south of Hook Park Road for a small self-build community.
 Noted.
-The sites promoted are assessed through the Strategic Housing and Employment Land Availability Assessment.
-Varsity Town Planning (on behalf of O&H Properties) Promotes land south of Hook Park Road for a small self-build community.
+The sites promoted are Planning (on assessed through the Strategic behalf of O&H Housing and Employment Land Properties) Availability Assessment.
+Pegasus Group Promotes land between Newgate Lane and Newgate Lane East.
 Noted.
-The sites promoted are assessed through the Strategic Housing and Employment Land Availability Assessment.
-Pegasus Group (on behalf of Fareham Land LP and Bargate Homes) Promotes land between Newgate Lane and Newgate Lane East.
-Noted.
-The sites promoted are assessed through the Strategic Housing and Employment Land Availability Assessment.
-Joe Maphosa, Persimmon Homes South Coast Supports the allocation of brownfield sites but the council needs to be realistic in terms of potential capacities and deliverability.
-Supports higher density development in suitable locations.
-Historically development in the borough has been relatively low density.
+The sites promoted are (on behalf of assessed through the Strategic Fareham Land Housing and Employment Land LP and Bargate Availability Assessment.
+Homes) Joe Maphosa, Supports the allocation of brownfield sites but the council needs to be realistic in terms Noted.
+Persimmon of potential capacities and deliverability.
+Homes South Supports higher density development in suitable locations.
+Historically development in Coast the borough has been relatively low density.
 Given the borough's housing need, it is necessary for the council to revisit its approach to modern day housing development and the densities which can be delivered.
-Noted.